wix-incubator/wix-developers-example-apps/oauth-boilerplate/USERFLOW4TESTING.md

    [place order](./images/place-order.png?raw=true)
 1. Wix sends an email to the customer:
    [wix email sent](./images/wix-email-sent.png?raw=true)
-1. Your app sends a chat message with an invoice including:
+1. Your app sends an email message to the customer through Wix Inbox with an invoice including:
    Basic:
      - subject line
      - site name